mgnisia/HPX-CI/README.md

 ![](https://img.shields.io/docker/pulls/mgnisia/spack-python)

-# Spack Container for HPX CI Testing
+# Container for HPX CI Testing

 This repo contains a `Dockerfile` which can be used as a container for testing in a CI or local environment.